FelicityHughes/docker-deb-test/README.md

   preferred.
-* Volume mapping `build/deb-files` to `/opt` - It is possible to manually install additional *.deb* files into the running container by copying them to the volume, which will place them in `/opt` in the container.
+* Volume mapping `build/deb-files` to `/opt` - It is possible to manually install additional *.deb* files into the running container by copying them to `build/deb-files`, which will place them in `/opt` in the container.
 The `Entrypoint.sh` script demonstrates how to unpack *.deb* files in this directory.
 Changing the volume mapping is not recommended, as alterations to both the `UnpackDeb.sh` and `Cleanup.sh` scripts will be required for them to continue to bring up and tear down the container properly.

+There are other items set in this file which should not be changed.
+Alter them at your own risk.